-Nitrogen applications to golf course turf are essential to provide sufficient growth to recover from the intense traffic received from use, to minimize the potential for disease incidence, and to maintain sufficient turfgrass density to minimize weed encroachment and surface water runoff and potential soil erosion.
-Three areas of N applications that are interrelated need to be addressed in developing a sound N management program: the source of nitrogen in a fertilizer, the rates of application (per application and total annual N applied), and the timing of applications during the year.
+Nitrogen applications to athletic field turf are essential to provide sufficient growth to recover from the intense traffic received from use, to minimize the potential for disease incidence, to maintain sufficient turfgrass density to minimize weed encroachment, to minimize surface water runoff and potential soil erosion, and to ensure safe playing conditions.
+Three areas of N applications to athletic fields that are interrelated need to be addressed in developing a sound N management program that also meets state regulations:

+- The source of nitrogen in a fertilizer, - The rates of application (per application and total annual N applied), and - The timing of applications during the year.